Perpendicular Line Calculator

-In this article, we will explain how to find a perpendicular line using basic principles of maths.
-We will also provide you with a simple example to illustrate how the method works.
+This article will explain how to find a perpendicular line using basic maths principles.
+It will also provide a simple example to illustrate how the method works.

 How to find a perpendicular line?

-Every straight line in a two-dimensional space can be described by a simple line equation:
+Every straight line in two-dimensional space can be described by a simple line equation:

 y = ax + b